dongmeic/MPO_Data_Portal/PopulationData/README.md

 ### Variable explanations in the block group data

-The explanation after the comma is either the source column or the calculated variable explained [above](https://github.com/dongmeic/MPO_Data_Portal/tree/master/PopulationData#variable-calculation-in-the-script-census_titlevir-using-the-tables).
+The explanation (after the dash symbol) is either the source column or the calculated variable explained [above](https://github.com/dongmeic/MPO_Data_Portal/tree/master/PopulationData#variable-calculation-in-the-script-census_titlevir-using-the-tables).
 Find (crtl/cmd + F) the variable name on the page to look for the definition of the variable.
 The source column name explanation can be found from downloading the table, or searching online.

 [1] "or_blockgr" - block group ID